IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 # Instructions to run the pipeline on an AWS ParallelCluster

 The following instructions run seamlessly on AWS ParallelCluster.
 To run the following steps, first create asn AWS parallelCluster as follows,
-- Follow these steps to setup an [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/v2/ug/what-is-aws-parallelcluster.html).
-Please see example [config file](scripts/aws/pcluster_example_config) to create pcluster.
-Please note, for best performance use shared file system with Amazon EBS _volume\_type = io2_ and _volume\_iops = 64000_ in the config file
+- Cluster setup: follow these steps to setup an [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/v2/ug/what-is-aws-parallelcluster.html).
+Please see example [config file](scripts/aws/pcluster_example_config) to setup pcluster (_config_ file resides at ~/.parallelcluster/config/ on local machine).
+Please note: for best performance use shared file system with Amazon EBS _volume\_type = io2_ and _volume\_iops = 64000_ in the config file.
 - Create pcluster: pcluster create <cluster_name>
-- Login into the pcluster host node.
+- Login: login to the pcluster host/head node using the IP address of the cluster created in the previous step
-- The input reference sequence and the paired-ended read datasets must be downloaded and stored on the disk in the _/sharedgp_ (shared directory defined in the config file) folder.
+- Datasets: The input reference sequence and the paired-ended read datasets must be downloaded and stored in the _/sharedgp_ (pcluster shared directory defined in the config file) folder.

 ### One-time setup